Rome marks Festa di SS. Pietro e Paolo on 29 June.

 The date commemorates the death of the two saints, both of whom are said to be buried at the two basilicas that bear their names: St Peter's and St Paul's Outside the Walls.

-A religious procession will take place at the Basilica of St Paul’s Outside the Walls, leading to the closure of part of Via Ostiense and resulting in traffic restrictions in the area.
+A religious procession takes place at the Basilica of St Paul’s Outside the Walls on 29 June, leading to the partial closure of Via Ostiense and resulting in traffic restrictions in the area.

 Infiorata

-The historic infiorata floral display also returns to Piazza Pio XII and along Via della Conciliazione, in front of St Peter's, and can be admired throughout 29 June.
+A popular tradition on 29 June is the infiorata floral display on Piazza Pio XII and along Via della Conciliazione, in front of St Peter's.

 Girandola

-The city holiday on 29 June is best associated with a spectacular fireworks display, known as the Girandola, which returns to its historic location at Castel S. Angelo in 2023 after moving to Piazza del Popolo several years ago.
+The city holiday on 29 June is best associated with a spectacular fireworks display, known as the Girandola, in the sky over Castel Sant'Angelo.

 The idea of Michelangelo, perfected by Bernini, the fireworks display was first introduced in 1481 and has inspired writers and artists through the centuries including Dickens, Belli and Piranesi.